napengam/floater/README.md

 from the left edge of the table should be moved into view at the elft edge, if these will be scrolled out of view.

+Added functionality to keep floating objects in sync with content changes inside a table.

+In case rows are added or deleted the floating left columns have to be adjusted

+In case content/geometry of columns change this has to be taken care of.
+Influenc of these changes on left columns and header columns.

 For details regarding usage and implementation please see files index.html and float.js